 Newman College in partnership with Mercy Care, offers before school, after school and holiday care.
 The program is available daily at the Early Childhood Centre, 49 Peebles Road, Floreat for Newman College students.
 The service is available for children in Kindy (if they have turned 4 and there is a vacancy) to Year 6.
 Children in Years 3-6 are transported to and from the Upper Primary Campus each morning and afternoon.

-Newman College is committed to providing a sufficiently challenging curriculum for all of its students.
-In addition, we provide opportunities to identify and in turn nurture those who are gifted and talented.
-Our Gifted and Talented Program for Years 1-6 delivers educational experiences of an appropriate depth and breadth for students identified as having exceptional academic ability.
+Newman College is committed to providing a challenging curriculum for all its students.
+In addition, we provide opportunities and support for students identified as gifted and talented.
+Our SHINE Program for students in Pre Primary to Year 10 delivers educational experiences of an appropriate depth and breadth for students identified as having exceptional academic ability.